yairm210/Unciv/Uniques.md

 ### Construction condition uniques

+"Consumes [amount] [resourceName]" - Acts like the requiredResource field, but can be added multiple times to the same building and with varying amounts.
+Buildings will require the resources to be constructed, and will continue to consume them as long as the building exists.

 "Must be on [tileFilter]", "Must not be on [tileFilter]" - limits the buildings that can be built in a city according the the tile type that the city center is built on.

 "Must be next to [tileFilter]", "Must not be next to [tileFilter]" - Same.
 In addition to the regular tileFilter options, accepts "Fresh water" as an option, which includes river-adjacent tiles on top of lake-adjacent tiles (which is merely a consequence of Lakes having a 'Fresh water' uniques and tileFilter accepting Base Terrain uniques)